quentinleguennec/flutter_health_connect/README.md

 ## How to install

 ### Android

+**For all the following steps you can look at the example app code for reference.**

 Add the following line to the end of your "android/gradle.properties" file:
 ```android.jetifier.ignorelist = jackson-core, jackson-databind, jackson-datatype-jsr310, fastdoubleparser```